joonarafael/blast-calc/documentation/user_manual.md

 N/A

+## Creating a New Plan

+Navigate to the "Create a New Plan" page from the Home Page by clicking the "New Plan" button.
+Give the amount of columns and rows as integer values between 1 and 32.
+Please note that **these values cannot be changed afterwards**.

+## Loading an Existing Plan

+In order to upload your old existing plan into the calculator, you need to navigate to the "Load Plan From File" page by clicking the "Load Plan From File" button.
+Search the file from your local machine and upload it to the calculator.
+After clicking "OPEN", the calculator will check the file type and it tries to parse the given file.
+If your file is OK and the parsing is successful, the calculator will now open with your plan loaded.

 ## Application Layout

 Biggest part of the screen layout is the actual field plan.
 It's a grid layout representing all the possible locations for the boreholes.
 The view can be zoomed with the controls provided in the "View" menu.